Skip to main content

 Walder Award

-Northwestern’s annual Martin E. and Gertrude G. Walder Award for Research Excellence carries with it a (taxable) stipend of $20,000.
+Northwestern’s annual Martin E. and Gertrude G. Walder Award for Research Excellence is awarded to one faculty member each year for excellence in research.
+It carries with it a stipend of $20,000.

 The Walder Award was established by Dr. Joseph A. Walder, who earned a master’s degree in chemistry from Northwestern in 1972 and an M.D. degree in 1975.
 He has also established a permanently endowed professorship at Northwestern, the Irving M. Klotz Research Professorship.